talktogproject/ethicsteacher/endto-during.md

 xxx
 * * *

-### Good study documentation and data management
+### Maintaining participant and researcher safety

-Some research designs require...
+x

 * * *
 #### How this supports the BPS ethics principle of _scientific integrity_ and _respect_